Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If it entertains you now but will bore you someday, it's a distraction.
-Keep looking."
+> "If we have no peace, it is because we have forgotten that we belong to each other."
-> — **Naval Ravikant**
+> — **Mother Teresa**

 ---